11-12 NOVEMBER 2016

 The two-day conference will bring together some of the world's leading practitioners in drawing for conversations about the contemporary cutting-edge and future directions of drawing as a critical tool for art and architecture.

-We will also publish a Drawing Futures book, featuring work of selected contributors from our public call as a critical compendium of contemporary drawing practice in art and architecture.
+The event will also hold the launch of the Drawing Futures book, published by UCL Press and Riverside Architectural Press featuring 60 projects selected through our Call for Works, serving as a critical compendium of contemporary drawing practice in art and architecture.

 February 2016 – Call for Works Opens